sherzod-hakimov/sherzod-hakimov.github.io/_teaching/2025-winter-teaching-2.md

 venue: "University of Potsdam"
 date: 2025-10-14
 location: "Potsdam, Germany"
+excerpt: "BSc course on programming fundamentals: object-oriented design, documentation and code review, and data structures."
 ---

 This course is part of the BSc degree in Computational Linguistics.
 It covers basics of programming with focus on: